World of Warcraft: The War Within: Liberation of Undermine

 As Gazlowe plans his next move, Nikki attempts to assassinate him with a Black Blood-infused rifle, but Renzik dives in front of Gazlowe and is killed.
 Renzik's sacrifice makes him a martyr, and Gazlowe leads a revolution against Gallywix, liberating each district of Undermine from the Darkfuse and cutting off their supply of Black Blood weapons.
 Gallywix retreats to his personal casino, the Gallagio, and the citizens of Undermine march upon it, demanding his removal.
-Gazlowe avenges Renzik by killing Nikki while Gallywix begs Xal'atath for help, but she abandons him after learning that the Shadowguard had taken the Dark Heart.
+Gazlowe avenges Renzik by killing Nikki while Gallywix begs Xal'atath for help, who instead abandons him after learning that the Shadowguard had taken the Dark Heart.
 Gazlowe and the revolutionaries then storm the Gallagio, defeat the Darkfuse, and engage Gallywix, who is crushed to death by his own damaged mech, ending his reign over Undermine.
 In the aftermath of the revolution, Grimla assumes control of the Venture Co., while the remaining Darkfuse rebrand their cartel and plan to make amends.
-Gazlowe invites Renzik's closest friend to Undermine, the Alliance spymaster Mathias Shaw, and together they spread Renzik's ashes.
+Gazlowe sends word to Renzik's closest friend, the Alliance spymaster Mathias Shaw, and together they spread Renzik's ashes.
 With Undermine finally freed, Gazlowe, Marin, Revilgaz, and Grimla plan for the future of their city and its people.
 Meanwhile, with the Dark Heart in hand, Azir returns to the shattered ethereal homeworld of K'aresh.